 Note: The more rigorously you stir the mixture, the more bubbles you will get.
 Swirling the pan results in the least amount of bubbles (seen below).
 Using an immersion blender will result in the most bubbles.
 Bubbles won’t effect the cleansing ability of the soap, but they are difficult to pour and take up more room in a dispenser allowing less room for the actual soap.
 The bubbles will slowly go away, taking a few hours to a few days to revert back to soap.
 Until then, you might need an extra pump of soap in order to get enough liquid to adequately lather when you wash.

 When the soap is cooled, use either a funnel or a measuring cup with a pouring spout to pour the soap into a container.

 Additional Recipe Notes for Homemade Face Wash

 Many recipes on the web suggest adding glycerin to help achieve that silky smooth texture we’ve grown accustom to in liquid soap.
 Handmade soap already contains a small amount of glycerin and I didn’t find this homemade face wash needed any additional silkiness.

 If you’re starting with unscented soap, you can add a few drops of essential oils**.
-Lavender and tea tree oil are both known for their skin-healing properties, but I would only recommend adding one or the other since their scents would likely compete.
+Lavender would be a great addition, as would frankincense.

 Cost Breakdown for Homemade Face Wash